 Joachim as Keeper of the Quartet

-The issue of the “death” of the string quartet had been raised before.
+The issue of the “death” of the string quartet had been raised before by the English press.
 In 1902 the Musical News had fretted:

 –Mr. W.W.
 Cobbett’s letter to the Daily Telegraph was quoted:

 (However, Mr. W.W.
-C. himself would write about Joachim in 1905: “The longer the leader is spared the better for one of the best and truest forms of art, menaced, as some think, with decadence.”)3W.
-W. Cobbett, “The Joachim Quartet,” Musical News (May 27, 1905): 490.
+C. himself would write about Joachim in 1905: “The longer the leader is spared the better for one of the best and truest forms of art, menaced, as some think, with decadence.”)

 At the end of the 1898 season of the Popular Concerts, the Monthly Musical Record noted the poor attendance that year and blamed it on chamber music losing its audiences to orchestral music: